Healthy Set, Happy Pet!

 The Pet Smiles Program is for otherwise healthy cats and dogs showing the early signs of tartar build-up and gingivitis.
 It is designed to take preventative action before the dental disease takes hold and compromises your pet’s oral and general health and wellbeing.

 - Full veterinary health check on admission

-- General anaesthetic including IV fluids and monitoring by our trained nurses
+- General anesthetic including IV fluids and monitoring by our trained nurses

 - Tooth polish & gum health assessment

-- Discharge appointment including dental care advice and free sample of dental food.
+- Discharge appointment including dental care advice and the free sample of dental food.

 In order to qualify for the Pet Smiles Program, your pet will need to be: